 1. Update your iPhone

 Updating your iOS to the latest version is one of the most crucial steps in removing viruses from your iPhone.
-Apple releases frequent software updates that not only bring new features but also fix bugs and vulnerabilities that can be exploited by viruses and malware.
+Apple releases frequent software updates that not only bring new features but also fix bugs and vulnerabilities that viruses and malware can exploit.
 Here’s how you can check if there’s an update available and, if so, how to update your iOS to the latest version:

 1. Open the Settings app.